henriqueccmac/dnsmasq-sinkhole/README.md

 sudo ./setup.sh
 ```

-After installation, you must manually change your network settings to use the local DNS filter.
+After installation you must manually change your network settings to use the local DNS filter.

 ```bash
 # WARNING: this will overwrite your DNS configurations
 sudo networksetup -setdnsservers Wi-Fi 127.0.0.1
 ```

-For more extensive coverage, add more blocklists to [blocklist_sources.txt](blocklist_sources.txt).
+For more extensive coverage add more blocklists to [blocklist_sources.txt](blocklist_sources.txt).

 ### Maintenance and Automation

-To fetch the latest blocklists, run the [update](update_blocklists.sh) script:
+To fetch the latest blocklists run the [update](update_blocklists.sh) script:

 ```bash
 sudo /usr/local/bin/update_blocklists.sh